 This article explains how to order concrete.
-We'll use a 10 x 10 ft. slab as an example.
-Here's a brief rundown of what you need to know.
+We’ll use a 10 x 10 ft. slab as an example.
+Here’s a brief rundown of what you need to know about concrete and concrete prices.
+For example, how much is a yard of concrete?
+Find out the cost of concrete per yard below.

 Amount.
 Calculate the volume you need in cubic yards.
 Multiply the length (10 ft.) by the width (10 ft.) by the depth (.35 ft., or 4 in.) and divide it by 27 (the number of cubic feet in a cubic yard).
 You get 1.3 cu. yds.
-Then add 10 percent to allow for spillage and slab depth variations.
+Then add 10 percent to allow for spillage and slab depth variations to help determine the concrete cost per yard.

 Strength.
 Call a local ready-mix company, tell the supplier what the concrete is for, and ask about the best mix (proportions of cement, gravel and sand).
 For a shed, the supplier will probably suggest a mix with a capacity of about 4,000 psi (pounds per square inch).
 If you live in a region with freeze/thaw cycles in winter, ask for 5 percent air entrainment to help the concrete withstand freeze/thaw damage.

 Cost.
-Use $90 per cubic yard as a ballpark figure, but this will vary by region.
-Also, expect a fee of about $60 per load for delivery.
-There could be other fees for such things as Saturday delivery and small loads.
-Ask about these fees so you know the total bill before the truck arrives.
+Use $90 per cubic yard as a ballpark figure for concrete prices, but this will vary by region.
+Also, expect a fee of about $60 per load for delivery from a concrete truck for concrete cost.
+There could be other fees for such things as Saturday concrete truck delivery and small loads.
+Ask about these fees so you know the total bill before the concrete truck arrives.

 Unload time.
-Ask about the normal unload time (usually 7 to 10 minutes per yard) and if there is a fee for overtime.
-If the truck can't reach the site, make sure you have two or three people with wheelbarrows ready to go.
+Ask about the normal concrete truck unload time (usually 7 to 10 minutes per yard) and if there is a fee for overtime.
+If the concrete truck can’t reach the site, make sure you have two or three people with wheelbarrows ready to go.

 Required Tools for this Project